 If the estimates differ, the umpire makes the final determination.

-If your insurer is delaying payment of your claim or you have had your property damage claim denied, it is essential that you contact a skilled property damage lawyer to assist with this often-complex process.
+If your insurer is delaying payment of your claim or you have had your property damage claim denied, it is essential that you contact a skilled bad-faith insurance lawyer to assist with this often-complex process.
 The attorneys at the Cedrick D. Forrest Law firm are experienced, willing, and ready to advocate on your behalf to ensure that your property is repaired and that your rights are not jeopardized.